 • Ethical Hacker

 As the earlier chart shows, data scientists require more formal education than cyber security experts.
-In fact, cyber security experts don’t necessarily need a master’s or even a bachelor's degree, although those resources make matters easier.
+Cyber security experts don’t necessarily need a master’s or even a bachelor's degree, although those resources make matters easier.

-Most data science positions require a bachelor's degree in data science, computer science, or another related field of study.
-After several years in an entry-level position, the ambitious data science should pursue a master’s degree in Data Science, supplemented by a few appropriate certifications, and try for a senior data analyst position.
+Most data science positions require a bachelor's degree in data science, computer science, or another related field.
+After several years in an entry-level position, the ambitious data scientist should pursue a master’s degree in Data Science, supplemented by a few appropriate certifications, and try for a senior data analyst position.

 Data science experts typically follow career paths such as: